-In the year from 1 April 2016 to 31 March 2017 the Discrimination Advice Officers dealt with enquiries from 3,454 people.
-This is the highest number of enquiries to this service in the past 5 years.
+In the year from 1 April 2018 to 31 March 2019 the Discrimination Advice Officers dealt with 4,144 enquiries.
+This is the highest number of enquiries to this service to date.

 Of the enquiries received this year:

 The percentage breakdown of enquiries has remained consistent over the past five years.
-Disability enquiries have risen slightly, being 41% of the overall total last year.
+Disability enquiries have risen very slightly on last year.
 In the past five years, disability enquiries have been the biggest area of calls to the Commission’s help line, followed by complaints of alleged sex discrimination.
-There is a generally consistent pattern, with increasing volume of calls reflecting more calls about disability discrimination.

 Applications for assistance are directed by Legal Funding Committeess (LFC)

-For further information about equality law, and the different types of discrimination which are recognized under the law, see our sections on equality in:
+For further information about equality law, and the different types of discrimination which are recognized under the law, see our sections on:

 Discrimination advice team